VIETNAM Revisited Saturday & Sunday 18-19JULY2015

 A series of booby-traps and pitfalls with "the enemy" running circles around the civilian "patols" educated the public throughout the day.

 This walk along the combat trail makes for some great photos and movies.

-An ambush demonstration was conducted at 1400 each day.
-Time and space are condensed.
-All action is concluded in 15 minutes.
+Ambush demonstrations are conducted at 1345 each day.
+Time and space get condensed.
+All action concludes in 15 minutes.
 Just as in some real firefights, intense terror is experienced for very brief moments followed by complete silence.

 SFC Tom Gray (with the radio hand-set) from the Greater Pennsylvania Military Preservation Association out of Altoona leads a squad along a treeline for the tactical ambush demonstration.